 “Penny would love to meet you soon.
 Apparently I talk about you a lot.”

 “I can’t wait to meet her too.”
 Somehow she doubted if the girl really meant this.
 “I have to go now.
 Busy, busy, you know how it is.”

 She disconnected the call.
 Her head was in her hands when Kate’s voice mentioned her name.
 Anu’s eyes followed the voice to the reception desk, where the girl was, telling someone on the phone to ring back in a few minutes.
 She trudged to the reception desk, carrying each leg with effort.
 They weighed heavy.
 Kate had put the phone down by the time she got to the reception area.

 “You have had ten more calls since the last time,” the girl said.
-She picked up a list from her desk.
+She picked up a list off her desk.
 “Tekky called.
 Something about her return date to work.”